WayneBrown/learnwebgl2/_sources/12_advanced_rendering/02_hidden_surface_removal.rst

 ...........................

-The default behaviour of a WebGL context is to automatically clear the "off-screen frame buffer" after it is copied the "on-screen canvas window".
+The default behaviour of a WebGL context is to automatically clear the "off-screen frame buffer" after it is copied to the "on-screen canvas window".
 You can modify this behaviour by setting the :code:`preserveDrawingBuffer` attribute of the WebGL context to :code:`true`.
 This must be done when the context is initially created like this: